tucats/ego/LANGUAGE.md

 slightly different than traditional Go, where the result would be the zero value for the type, i.e. an empty string in this case).

+You can delete a member from a map using the delete() function, such as:

+     delete(staff, 103)

+This is delete an entry from the map `staff` with a key value of `103`.
+If the member does not exist, no error is thrown.

 ## Pointers<a name="pointers"></a>

 The _Ego_ language adopts the Go standards for pointers.
 Pointers exist